 UNIONoperators build in-memory data structures to represent all values found so far, to eliminate duplicates as the query progresses.

 When the spill-to-disk feature is activated for a join node within a query, Impala does not produce any runtime filters for that join operation on that host.
 Other join nodes within the query are not affected.

 How Impala handles scratch disk space for spilling:

-technique, without any name conflicts for these temporary files.)
-You can specify a different location by
+can specify a different location by starting the

 Memory usage for SQL operators: